 Be sure to file a police report (denuncia).
-You may do this in English by calling 902-102-112 between the hours of 8 a.m. and midnight.
+You may do this in English by calling 902 102 112 between 8 a.m. and midnight.

-When ask to provide an address of where you will pick up the police report, give them the address to the Chamberí police station, Calle Rafael Calvo, 33.
+When asked to provide an address of where you will pick up the police report, give them the address to the Chamberí police station, Calle Rafael Calvo, 33.

 To replace a passport, you'll have to contact your country's consulate in Madrid.
 The U.S. embassy's website is es.usembassy.gov/embassy-consulates/madrid.

-To start a club or make arrangements for a meeting, contact Student Life at email@example.com.
+To start a club or make arrangements for a meeting, contact the Office of Student Life at email@example.com.

 University housing is closed during Christmas break and Easter holidays.
 Students may be allowed to leave their belongings neatly packed away in their room provided the host family has given prior consent.